ohughes343/flow_rate_control/README.md

 * Raspberry Pi HQ Camera
 * 16mm lens - To zoom in on the filament
 * Backlight - Important for accurate optical measurement.
 I strapped a flashlight on my printer but there is probably a more elegant solution.
+* Red filament - I tuned the software to look for red pixels, but feel free to modify it for other colors

 First, print my modified extruder latch and replace the original part with it.<br>